MaggieAppleton/digital-gardeners/README.md

     - [Gatsby Theme Garden](https://github.com/mathieudutour/gatsby-digital-garden/) Gatsby theme that supports using Roam as a source
     - [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) Jekyll based converter for your Roam Data
 - [Org Roam](https://www.orgroam.com/) - non-hierarchical note-taking with org-mode in emacs
 - [Obsidian](https://obsidian.md/) - a Roam-like knowledge base that works on top of a local folder of plain text Markdown files.
+Also allows you to publish selections of your graph to the open web.
 - [TheBrain](https://www.thebrain.com/) - A tool for taking interconnected notes with an interactive graph.

 #### Extra Gardening Tools